Damon Runyon: Early life

+Enlistment in the military

 In 1898, when still in his teens, Runyon enlisted in the US Army to fight in the Spanish–American War.
 While in the service, he was assigned to write for the Manila Freedom and Soldier's Letter.

+Newspaper reporter

 After military service, he worked for Colorado newspapers, beginning in Pueblo.
 His first job as a reporter was in September 1900, when he was hired by the Pueblo Star; he then worked in the Rocky Mountain area during the first decade of the 1900s: at the Denver Daily News, he served as "sporting editor" (today a "sports editor") and then as a staff writer.
 His expertise was in covering the semi-professional teams in Colorado.
 He briefly managed a semi-pro team in Trinidad, Colorado.
 At one of the newspapers where he worked, the spelling of his last name was changed from "Runyan" to "Runyon", a change he let stand.

 After failing in an attempt to organize a Colorado minor baseball league, which lasted less than a week, Runyon moved to New York City in 1910.
 In his first New York byline, the American editor dropped the "Alfred" and the name "Damon Runyon" appeared for the first time.
 For the next ten years, he covered the New York Giants and professional boxing for the New York American.

 He was the Hearst newspapers' baseball columnist for many years, beginning in 1911, and his knack for spotting the eccentric and the unusual, on the field or in the stands, is credited with revolutionizing the way baseball was covered.
-Perhaps as confirmation, Runyon was voted 1967 J. G. Taylor Spink Award by the Baseball Writers' Association of America (BBWAA), for which he was honored at ceremonies at the National Baseball Hall of Fame in July 1968, and added to what is commonly referred to as the "writers wing" of the Hall.
-He is also a member of the International Boxing Hall Of Fame and is known for dubbing heavyweight champion James J. Braddock, the "Cinderella Man".
+Perhaps as confirmation, Runyon was voted 1967 J. G. Taylor Spink Award by the Baseball Writers' Association of America (BBWAA), for which he was honored at ceremonies at the National Baseball Hall of Fame in July 1968.
+He is also a member of the International Boxing Hall Of Fame and is known for dubbing heavyweight champion James J. Braddock the "Cinderella Man".
 Runyon frequently contributed sports poems to the American on boxing and baseball themes and wrote numerous short stories and essays.

-One year, while covering spring training in Texas, he met Pancho Villa in a bar and later accompanied the unsuccessful American expedition into Mexico searching for Villa.
-It was while he was in Mexico that he met the young girl whom he eventually married.